DFE-Digital/get-into-teaching-app/app/views/content/blog/my-move-from-canada-to-teach-in-england.md

 - You can love your school and love your class, but leadership shapes everything.
 Make sure you respect and trust the people who employ you.

 - If you’re arriving during school holidays, ask for the materials you’ll need to prep for the start of term.
-But also ask how to use the materials—the methods and teaching styles expected of you.
+But also ask how to use the materials — the methods and teaching styles expected of you.

 For more information about Bohunt Education Trust, you can [visit the Bohunt Education Trust website](https://www.bohunttrust.co.uk/).